Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 Download now

-Download Now is a fairly common CTA on Twitter, often seen in the context of an ad.
+Download Now is a fairly common CTA on X, often seen in the context of an ad.

-In this example, the CTA is in an ordinary organic Tweet.
+In this example, the CTA is in an ordinary organic post.

-This Tweet contains a simple CTA for users to retweet the Tweet in order to let others know about their offer.
+This post contains a simple CTA for users to repost (retweet) it in order to let others know about the offer.

 Follow

-You’ll see the Follow call to action everywhere on Twitter, such as in this example ad for Zendesk.
+You’ll see the Follow call to action everywhere on X, such as in this example ad for Zendesk.

-And here’s an example of the follow call to action in an ordinary Tweet, alongside another retweet CTA.
+And here’s an example of the follow call to action in an ordinary X post, alongside another repost CTA.

 Tweet us